Beyond the blur: using experimentally determined point spread functions to improve scanning Kelvin probe imaging: Target Fabrication Measurement

 \section{Target Fabrication \& Measurement}

-To experimentally determine the PSFs, we fabricate calibration targets using metals with different work functions.
+To experimentally determine the PSFs, we fabricate calibration targets using materials with different work functions.
 We work with two different types: an edge target, which produces a large signal but only provides information about the PSF in one direction\citep{Claxton2008Jan, Zhang2012Jan}; and a disc target, which allows convenient measurement of the full 2-dimensional PSF from a single 2-dimensional scan.
 We utilise the edge target for measuring the slow scan PSF (Eq.~\ref{eq:psf_1}) where we assume rotational symmetry of the PSF and are interested in a very accurate low noise estimate for the probe PSF.
 We use the disc target for estimating the fast scan PSF (Eq.~\ref{eq:psf_2}) where the PSF is highly non-axisymmetric and our priority is on performing measurements in reasonable amounts of time under practical conditions.

 We fabricate both targets using electron beam evaporation to deposit thin layers of different metals; full details are provided in the Supplemental Materials (SM).
 The edge target consists of a layer of platinum deposited on a titanium coated glass slide.
 The physical height of the platinum layer is small (12~nm) compared to the sample-tip separation (60~$\text{\textmu m}$) so that its geometric influence can be ignored.
 These metals are chosen for their relatively large work function difference, which due to Fermi equalisation leads to a large contact potential difference and correspondingly large SKPM signal ($\sim$1~V).
-The disc target consists of a small, circular (400~$\mu$m diameter) gold disc deposited on a silicon wafer, creating a contact potential difference on the order of 0.5~eV.
+The disc target consists of a small, circular (400~$\text{\textmu m}$ diameter) gold disc deposited on a silicon wafer, creating a contact potential difference on the order of 0.5~eV.
 As with the edge target, the height of the gold-titanium disc is small (103~nm) compared to the scan height.
+Optical microscopy images of the disc calibration targets are included in the SM.

+We perform SKPM measurements using a commercially available device (Biologic, M470).
+This instrument uses a piezo to oscillate the probe, we use an oscillation frequency of 80~Hz as we notice higher frequencies increase acoustic noise.
+The oscillation frequency sets of limit on the measurement bandwidth and the achievable resolution at higher scan speeds, as we discuss further in section~\ref{sec:rapid-measurement}.
+We use a closed-loop type SKPM measurement, where a PID feedback controller attempts to minimise the current in the probe.
+The choice of feedback parameters are important to achieving the best possible bandwidth: too slow a response rate will lead to a broader PSF, while overly aggressive settings can lead to spurious oscillations in the measured signal.
+Briefly, we use the Ziegler-Nichols method\citep{Ziegler1942} to choose initial guesses for the feedback settings and then make minor adjustments to optimise the results (further details provided in SM).